[Updated May 10, 2021 to include meeting links]

 Even with the proposed changes, Midwest Energy’s residential gas delivery rates would remain among the lowest with commercial rates remaining the lowest in Kansas.
 If approved, rates would go into effect no sooner than July 1, 2021.
 Proposed bill examples and other rate information can be found at: www.mwenergy.com/residential/gas_rate_changes_2021.

 Due to the ongoing COVID-19 pandemic, the April 8 “Town Hall” will be accessible only via streaming video on YouTube, while the May 17 open meeting will be accessible via WebEx.
 All Midwest Energy customers are welcome to attend both meetings.

-The virtual “Town Hall” meeting to discuss Uri’s impacts and the natural gas rate case will be held April 8 from 6:30 – 8 pm, at https://youtu.be/SFks2k0_LCk.
-Questions will be answered live during the meeting and may be submitted by e-mail to email@example.com.
+The virtual “Town Hall” meeting to discuss Uri’s impacts and the natural gas rate case was held April 8; a recording of that meeting is available here.

 The open meeting at which the Board will consider all proposed changes will occur May 17 at 1 p.m.
-Login for the open meeting will be posted at www.mwenergy.com by May 7, 2021.
-During the meeting, members are welcome to attend virtually and may submit questions via e-mail to firstname.lastname@example.org.
+You can access the open meeting at https://bit.ly/3v57Pav.
+Alternately, you may dial into the meeting by phone by calling 1-415-655-0001; when prompted for the meeting number, enter 133 134 5565.
+Members may submit questions before or during the meeting via e-mail to email@example.com.

 Customers may send comments regarding the proposed rate changes to Midwest Energy no later than May 7, 2021.
 Comments should be addressed to Bob Muirhead, VP for Customer Service, at firstname.lastname@example.org, or by calling 785-650-2502 with your comments.